Advertiser Disclosure

 Final Word

-M1 is a versatile platform that has almost everything you could ask for in a personal finance partner — almost.
-With no traditional savings vehicles, it’s not a great place to stash cash you won’t need right away.
+M1 is a versatile platform that has almost everything you could ask for in a personal finance partner.
+With a traditional savings vehicle, it’s a great place to stash cash you won’t need right away.

 M1finance Logo